- What are ELSS Funds?

 The dividends distribution tax (DDT) is removed from April 2020, and the dividends are now charged in the hands of the investors based on their income tax slab.

-The best ELSS funds 2020 recommended by Scripbox are,
+The best ELSS funds 2021 recommended by Scripbox are,

-ELSS and PPF, both qualify for tax saving up to INR 1.5 lakhs under Section 80C of Income Tax Act 1961.
+ELSS and Public Provident Fund, both qualify for tax saving up to INR 1.5 lakhs under Section 80C of Income Tax Act 1961.
 ELSS has higher volatility as it invests in equity and hence higher returns.
 PPF has lower volatility and lower returns than ELSS funds as it invests in debt securities.
-Lock in period in ELSS is three years and in PPF is 15 years.
+Lock in period in ELSS is three years and in Public Provident Fund is 15 years.

 Yes, investors can withdraw their investments from ELSS funds after the lock in period of 3 years.
 In the case of a lump sum investment, the entire amount can be withdrawn after three years.
 But in the case of SIP investment, each SIP investment has to complete the 3-year term.